Fl0W97/ci-c5-housing-market-prices/README.md

 ##### Hypothesis (H2): More bedrooms, higher sales price.
 (Wrong.)

 This hypothesis posits that houses with more bedrooms should fetch higher prices.
 Upon further analysis, however, the correlation between the number of bedrooms and sale price was weak, suggesting that the number of bedrooms alone is not a significant predictor of price in this market.
+The distribution shows that a house with four bedrooms is availabe in nearly each price category from $50,000 to even $745,000.

 * Analyse the dataset and provide a correlation analysis about sales price.
 * Use boxplots or plot of price vs number of bedrooms to compare average prices across different numbers of bedrooms.